robin-raymond/zax.io/functions.md

 #### Functions with defaulted argument values

-Unlike arguments that can be passed default values, defaulted arguments do not need to be acknowledged and the function can be called without passing in the
+Unlike input arguments that can be passed default values, defaulted input arguments do not need to be acknowledged and the function can be called without passing in an explicit value.

 ````zax